Upcoming Events

 April 22, 2023 | Council for Study of Community Colleges (CSCC) Conference

-Angela Estacion, Cameron Sublett, Jenna Terrell, and Diana Roldan-Rueda from WestEd will discuss the development of a survey of CTE administrators in Florida’s community and district technical colleges.
-The survey explores how sub-baccalaureate institutions align their CTE programs to the labor market.
+Angela Estacion, Cameron Sublett, Jenna Terrell, and Diana Roldan-Rueda from WestEd discussed the development of a survey of CTE administrators in Florida’s community and district technical colleges.
+The survey explored how sub-baccalaureate institutions align their CTE programs to the labor market.